 Below we leave you with a short video from our YouTube channel with the main uses of these toasted and ground cereals.

-If this is the first time you read us, we introduce ourselves, we are a digital guide of Gran Canaria in which you can find infinite information about things to see on the island on your own from the point of view of a local.
+If this is the first time you read us, we introduce ourselves, we are a digital guide to the island in which you can find infinite information about things to do in Gran Canaria on your own from the point of view of a local.
 You have all the details by clicking below.